s-bashar/s-bashar.github.io/_projects/Self_Made_SQL_Database_C++/index.md

 ### **View-Generator:**

-The ViewListener is designed to respond to signals from command handlers, receiving a string that encodes the relevant context (e.g., a query or view type).
+The ViewListener is designed to respond to signals from command handlers, in our case receiving a string from the Handler.
 Upon receiving the signal, it instantiates and renders the appropriate view.

 This design cleanly decouples execution logic from view generation, improving modularity and maintainability.
 It also reduces code duplication by leveraging a shared interface: View serves as the base class for specific views like TableView and FolderView.
+It is up to the handler to choose the correct view.

 For example, TableView is built to be data-driven — it operates solely on a collection of rows and doesn't distinguish between different query types (e.g., SELECT *, JOIN, etc.).
 This abstraction means that as long as the correct row data is provided, the view can render it consistently, regardless of the query structure that produced it.